jeanettable/jeanettable/README.md

 🤓  My strengths are in NERD stack, and I love to learn.

-🔍  Currently, I'm focused on developing in Typescript, improving my raw SQL, and working toward an AWS cert.
+🔍  Currently, I'm focused on developing in Typescript, SQL, algos and Docker.

-🔭  Up next on my list: React Native, GraphQL & Apollo, Python, Mongo and Docker.
+🔭  Up next on my list: React Native, GraphQL & Apollo, Python, and an AWS cert.

 ⛰  Here to learn, collaborate, and constantly be better!
 And if I'm not here, I'm probably outside!